squoddam/OneStrike/README.md

 - Get everything done

 ## P.S.
-This is just a little experiment, and quality of code can be really bad.
+This is just a little experiment, and quality of the code can be really bad.
 Sorry about that!